fwupd/fwupd/docs/dell-provider.md

 ```

 In this example, the TPM is currently operating in **TPM 1.2 mode**.
 Any
-firmware updates posted to *LVFS* for TPM 1.2 mode will be applied as long as
+firmware updates posted to *LVFS* for TPM 1.2 mode will be applied.
-the remaining flash counter is greater than 0.

 ### Switching TPM Modes
 In order to be offered to switch the TPM to **TPM 2.0 mode**, the virtual device